PET INSURANCE

 Optional riders cover annual checkups, vaccinations, dental cleanings, flea/tick prevention.
 Often priced as separate monthly fees on top of base policy.
 The math rarely works out as pure insurance; treat wellness add-ons as a budgeting tool, not coverage.

 Some carriers cover hereditary conditions (hip dysplasia in large breeds, breathing issues in flat-faced breeds) and some exclude them.
 Breed-specific terms matter, especially for purebred dogs and cats.
-Read the policy before binding.
+Read the policy before you bind it.

 Most policies cover prescription medications for covered conditions.
 Some carriers offer a separate prescription rider.
 Long-term medications (allergies, arthritis, thyroid) add up; coverage here matters more than wellness.

-Any condition diagnosed or showing symptoms before the policy starts is excluded for the life of the policy.
+Any condition diagnosed or showing symptoms before the policy starts is an exclusion for the life of the policy.
 This is the most important rule of pet insurance: enroll while your pet is young and healthy.

 Most policies have 14-day waiting periods for illness and 2-day to 14-day periods for accidents.
 Coverage does not start at policy purchase.
 Some carriers have longer waiting periods for orthopedic issues (6 months).

-Catastrophic vet bills can exceed annual limits ($5K to $30K depending on policy).
+Catastrophic vet bills can exceed the annual limit ($5K to $30K depending on policy).
 Major surgeries can run $10K+.
 Choose annual limits with the worst-case scenario in mind.

 You pay the vet, then file a claim and wait for reimbursement (typically 2 to 6 weeks).
 Vets do not bill pet insurance directly the way they bill human health insurance.
 Be ready to pay upfront.